• Skip to content

 Please bear in mind, that although we won't be telling you specifically what to work on (unless you really can't decide!), it's very important that you coordinate with the team.
 There are limited writer resources to go around, and doubling up on work may mean we can't use your work.
 Better to coordinate our resources so that if two of you wish to work on the same doc, you can work as a team, and get results that are twice as nice.

-In practise, coordination is as simple as dropping a note to the kde-doc-english mailing list to say that you are working on a particular job, and routing your work back through us when you're ready to submit, for markup and proofreading.
+In practice, coordination is as simple as dropping a note to the kde-doc-english mailing list to say that you are working on a particular job, and routing your work back through us when you're ready to submit, for markup and proofreading.
 You don't need to be subscribed to write to this list, although it's a good idea to subscribe anyway, as the list is low traffic.

 You can see the current state of the docs online at the KDE Documentation website.